NLEX Harbor Link: Karuhatan to Navotas

 NLEX Segment 10 (Harbor Link), the second phase of the NLEX Harbor Link project, is a four-lane, 5.65 km fully elevated expressway which connects with the Karuhatan Link (Segment 9) in Valenzuela to C-3 Road in Caloocan, where two ramps carry it to the west for another 2.60 km up to Radial Road 10 (R-10) in Navotas.
 It begins at Karuhatan Exit with Segment 9 (Karuhatan Link) and MacArthur Highway.
 The section near the northern terminus traverses an industrial and residential area, which necessitated the demolition of numerous houses, buildings, and warehouses.
-It soon follows the railway right-of-way where it rises up to as high as 19 m to provide necessary ground clearance for the viaduct carrying the future Manila–Clark Railway of the Philippine National Railways (PNR).
-It then crosses Tullahan River, where it enters Malabon.
-It then enters Caloocan, where past Samson Road and the PNR rolling stock shops in Caloocan, it shifts east of the railway's right of way, which also necessitated the demolition of a wet market.
-An exit to C-3 Road could then be found before meeting the Caloocan Interchange, where the expressway veers west as the C3–R10 spur alignment with connection to the under-construction NLEX Connector (NLEX-SLEX Connector Road) that would lead southwards to Manila.
-The 2.60 km C3–R10 section runs above C-3 Road, where a westbound exit ramp towards Dagat-Dagatan Avenue could be found.
-It then crosses the Navotas River and enters Navotas, where it veers southeast towards R-10 and ends at the Navotas Interchange, which provides access to the Port of Manila via Mel Lopez Boulevard.
+It soon follows the railway right of way, where it rises to as high as 19 m to provide necessary ground clearance for the viaduct carrying the future North–South Commuter Railway of the Philippine National Railways (PNR).
+This project faced conflicts because of right of way problems, resulting in only one structure being constructed.
+It then crosses the Tullahan River, where it enters Malabon.
+It then enters Caloocan, where past Samson Road and the PNR rolling stock shops in Caloocan, it shifts east of the railway's ROW, necessitating the demolition of a wet market.
+An exit to C-3 Road could then be found before meeting the Caloocan Interchange, where the expressway veers west as the C3–R10 spur alignment with a connection to NLEX Connector that would lead southwards to Manila.
+The 2.60 km C3–R10 spur section, also known as the Mel Lopez Boulevard section, runs above C-3 Road, with a westbound exit to Dagat-Dagatan Avenue, crossing the Navotas River as it enters Navotas before reaching the Navotas Interchange, which connects to the Port of Manila via Mel Lopez Boulevard.

-At the Navotas Interchange, the expressway has a possible future connection to the proposed NLEX–CAVITEX Port Expressway Link or Harbor Link Port Access Mobility Facility towards Manila–Cavite Expressway (CAVITEX) or Anda Circle, respectively.
+At the Navotas Interchange, the expressway has a possible future connection to the proposed Southern Access Link Expressway (SALEX) towards Manila–Cavite Expressway (CAVITEX) or New Manila International Airport, respectively.